renlliang3/d62/README.md

-# Discovery of Circumstellar Debris around an SNIa Runaway
+# Dynamic Circumstellar Debris around an SNIa Runaway

 This repository contains the analysis code for Chandra et al (2021, in prep).
 All the code used to generate plots and simulations for the paper is contained here in Jupyter notebooks.
 Several data files are too large to host on GitHub or are under proprietary access.
 Don't hesitate to reach out to the corresponding author if you have any questions, or would like any additional data.